HawaiiTravel Guide

 When is the best time to travel to Hawaii?

 With warm and pleasant temperatures throughout the year, it’s not so much the weather in Hawaii but rather how busy the destination gets that determines the best time to travel.
 Due to its proximity to the US mainland, Hawaii is a haven for American residents seeking a reprieve from the winter cold.
-This means the vacation season around December can be a more crowded and expensive time to visit.
+This means the holiday season around December can be a more crowded and expensive time to visit.
 Although there’s little variation in the weather, the trade winds die down in spring and the rainfall also drops off.
 For many, the period between March and May is an ideal time to revel in all the paradise Hawaii has to offer.

 Warm, sunny and humid, the Hawaiian summer offers calm sea conditions and more affordable accommodation.
-Although the American school vacations can see an influx of guests, this period is generally considered the low season, and this makes for great rates on room prices and rental vehicles.
+Although the American school holidays can see an influx of guests, this period is generally considered the low season, and this makes for great rates on room prices and rental vehicles.
 Appropriate clothing: Casual summer wear including shorts, shirts, and dresses.
 Don't forget: Sunscreen, hats, and sunglasses.

 Winter generally means more rainfall across Hawaii, although this does bring some benefits.
 This is the time of year when the waterfalls are in their full glory.
 Due to the lay of the land of the islands, conditions can vary.
 It can be sunny on one side of an island while it's raining on the other.
 Appropriate clothing: Shorts, shirts, dresses, and a light jumper.
 Don't forget: A rain poncho or umbrella.